 Testicular cancers are malignancies that develop in one or both of the testicles.
 The testicles (or testes) are two egg-shaped glands of the male reproductive system that sit outside of the body in a skin sac called the scrotum.

 The testicles are responsible for the production and storage of sperm, the male gamete (reproductive cell) that swims to fertilise the female gamete, called ova or eggs.
-They are also responsible for producing and secreting testosterone, the primary male hormoneA chemical made in different body parts/organs that is sent out to other parts of the body through the bloodstream.
-Hormones watch over and help control how other cells or organs act..
-Testosterone is responsible for the regulation of sexual development (including development of male reproductive organs, and secondary sex characteristics such as facial hair and voice deepening), bone and muscle massA growth of cells that come together to make a lump, either big or small, and may or may not be cancer., fat distribution, sex drive (or libido), sperm production and red bloodhello cell production.
+They are also responsible for producing and secreting testosterone, the primary male hormonea chemical substance produced by glands in the endocrine system that regulates various functions in the body.
+Testosterone is responsible for the regulation of sexual development (including development of male reproductive organs, and secondary sex characteristics such as facial hair and voice deepening), bone and muscle massthe total amount of skeletal muscle tissue in the body, fat distribution, sex drive (or libido), sperm production and red bloodthe red bodily fluid that transports oxygen and other nutrients around the body cell production.

 Testicular cancers are generally diagnosed in men between the ages of 25-40, however, it can affect anyone with testicles – including men, teenagers, transgender women, non-binary individuals, and intersex people – at any age.